Retained Members

 In conjunction with the Executive Council the National Retained Committee organises an annual general meeting of representatives of Retained Duty System members.

-Retained Duty System Firefighters.
+Retained Duty System Firefighters

 FIREFIGHTERS working the RDS provide the backbone of the Fire and Rescue Service in many parts of the UK.
 In some parts of the UK they are the fire service.